khaledalmaarii/HackTricks-wiki/generic-methodologies-and-resources/basic-forensic-methodology/memory-dump-analysis/volatility-cheatsheet.md

 Access the official doc in [Volatility command reference](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference#kdbgscan)

-### A note on “list” vs. “scan” plugins
+### A note on "list" vs. "scan" plugins

-Volatility has two main approaches to plugins, which are sometimes reflected in their names. “list” plugins will try to navigate through Windows Kernel structures to retrieve information like processes (locate and walk the linked list of `_EPROCESS` structures in memory), OS handles (locating and listing the handle table, dereferencing any pointers found, etc).
+Volatility has two main approaches to plugins, which are sometimes reflected in their names. "list" plugins will try to navigate through Windows Kernel structures to retrieve information like processes (locate and walk the linked list of `_EPROCESS` structures in memory), OS handles (locating and listing the handle table, dereferencing any pointers found, etc).
 They more or less behave like the Windows API would if requested to, for example, list processes.

-That makes “list” plugins pretty fast, but just as vulnerable as the Windows API to manipulation by malware.
-For instance, if malware uses DKOM to unlink a process from the `_EPROCESS` linked list, it won’t show up in the Task Manager and neither will it in the pslist.
+That makes "list" plugins pretty fast, but just as vulnerable as the Windows API to manipulation by malware.
+For instance, if malware uses DKOM to unlink a process from the `_EPROCESS` linked list, it won't show up in the Task Manager and neither will it in the pslist.

-“scan” plugins, on the other hand, will take an approach similar to carving the memory for things that might make sense when dereferenced as specific structures. `psscan` for instance will read the memory and try to make`_EPROCESS` objects out of it (it uses pool-tag scanning, which is searching for 4-byte strings that indicate the presence of a structure of interest).
+"scan" plugins, on the other hand, will take an approach similar to carving the memory for things that might make sense when dereferenced as specific structures. `psscan` for instance will read the memory and try to make`_EPROCESS` objects out of it (it uses pool-tag scanning, which is searching for 4-byte strings that indicate the presence of a structure of interest).
 The advantage is that it can dig up processes that have exited, and even if malware tampers with the `_EPROCESS` linked list, the plugin will still find the structure lying around in memory (since it still needs to exist for the process to run).
-The downfall is that “scan” plugins are a bit slower than “list” plugins, and can sometimes yield false positives (a process that exited too long ago and had parts of its structure overwritten by other operations).
+The downfall is that "scan" plugins are a bit slower than "list" plugins, and can sometimes yield false positives (a process that exited too long ago and had parts of its structure overwritten by other operations).

 From: [http://tomchop.me/2016/11/21/tutorial-volatility-plugins-malware-analysis/](http://tomchop.me/2016/11/21/tutorial-volatility-plugins-malware-analysis/)